antfriend/antfriend.github.io/a32_mega_ttdb.md

 **In the TBEW field itself** (TTDB-RFC-0005): `rev` is the revision count that increments on body content change — the integer that counts saltations. `touched` advances on any write; `updated` advances only on body writes.
 The distinction between a `[ew]`-only write (no `rev` increment) and a body write (rev increments) is the formal encoding of the difference between a measurement update and a model revision.

+**In bioelectric_resonance.md** (@LAT41.7LON-71.1 → @LAT42.8LON-116.2, "Anatomical Morphospace ↔ Ideational Morphospace"; @LAT42.5LON-70.3, "Morphostatic Information"): Morphospace navigation includes saltation events.
+During wound response and regeneration, the bioelectric field accumulates morphostatic stress as tissue diverges from the target form — voltage gradients that cannot be reconciled with the morphostatic model.
+When accumulated prediction error crosses a threshold, the field reorganizes discontinuously to reimpose the target body plan.
+This is biological `rev`: the system's model of its own target form has been sufficiently challenged to force a hard revision of how the morphogenetic gradient is organized.
+The body does not drift gradually toward regeneration; it holds the tension of maximum morphostatic prediction error and then jumps.
+High `rev` in TTDB is the semantic isomorph: accumulated evidence held until the threshold for a body-level rewrite is crossed.
+The saltation is the same discontinuous event; the field differs — bioelectric in one case, semantic in the other.

+**In Mathematical.latex** (@LAT0LON0, "System State S_t"; @LAT-12LON-150, "Banjo Stochastic Reveal"): The state evolution S_{t+1} = F(S_t, a_t, η_t) includes η_t — the stochastic perturbation term.
+Saltation events are high-amplitude realizations of η_t: the system is perturbed beyond the basin of its current attractor and reorganizes to a new one.
+The banjo stochastic reveal (c_t ~ Uniform(A_t)) is the formal mechanism for keeping saltation conditions alive: uniform sampling from undiscovered records ensures any model-overturning surprise retains nonzero probability of encounter.
+An EPS-ordered automaton navigates what EPS can already see — records it already knows are overdue.
+The banjo navigates what EPS cannot see: the undiscovered.
+Maintaining saltation conditions requires maintaining exposure to unknown unknowns.
+A corpus using only automaton traversal converges on known Grief beats and never encounters the Grief it did not know was waiting.
+The banjo's stochastic vulnerability is not a defect — it is what keeps the state space genuinely open to saltation.

-**Mega synthesis**: Saltation, integration, and `rev` are three perspectives on the same event: a bounded system that holds a prior model encounters sufficient evidence to revise it.
-The prior is not destroyed — it becomes the ground from which the revision launched (`revises@<old_id>` makes this explicit).
-The `rev` field is how TTDB counts saltations.
+**Mega synthesis**: Saltation, integration, biological regeneration, and stochastic vulnerability are five registers of the same event: a bounded system that holds a prior model encounters sufficient evidence — or sufficient perturbation — to revise it discontinuously.
+The prior is not destroyed; it becomes the ground from which the revision launched (`revises@<old_id>` makes this explicit).
+The `rev` field counts saltations.
 Integration is what psychedelic therapy calls the work of metabolizing them.
-The EPS signal (sal × (255 − conf) / 255) identifies records where the next saltation is most overdue.
+Morphogenetic regeneration is what developmental biology calls the jump to a new morphostatic attractor.
+Communal saltation is what Ashton calls a storytelling revolution — a phase-change in the topology of how meaning transmits, processed through the fire circle together.
+The banjo stochastic reveal is what the mathematical model calls maintaining the conditions that make saltation possible.
+The EPS signal identifies records where the next saltation is most overdue — but only among records it already knows.
+The banjo ensures the ones it doesn't know about can still find the system.

 **Precision-weighting vs. belief updating**: The [ew]-only write / body write distinction encodes a Friston-level distinction (mega @LAT40LON0).
 Adjusting `conf` without changing the body = precision-weighting: revising certainty about a prediction without revising the prediction itself.
 Changing the body = belief updating: revising the prediction.
 TTDB's formal separation of these write types makes explicit a distinction that Friston's FEP treats as fundamental — and gives it a storage-level implementation.